Amperclock/amperclock.github.io/_posts/2021-01-23-creating-NAS-seedbox-raspberry-pi.markdown

 This step is only if you need to enter your credentials when connecting to the vpn server:
 {% highlight bash %}
-$ vim /etc/openvpn/yourfile.conf
+$ vim /etc/openvpn/client.conf
-#Add ".creds" at the end of the line auth-user-pass
+#Add " .creds" at the end of the line auth-user-pass
 #Save and quit
 $ vim /etc/openvpn/.creds
 #Write the username on the first line